 The squat is one of the most challenging and rewarding movements you can do in the gym.
-Here are two years of my experoence gathered in the gym and watching several youtube videos on how to improve on your squat.
+Here are two years of my experience gathered in the gym and watching several YouTube videos on how to improve on your squat.
 My biggest weakness at time of writing is ankle mobility and the resulting instability around my heels and feet.
 Still all of these clues helped a great deal to move my squat from 120kg to 142.5kg in roughly half a year.

 Take care of your setup

 I see a lot of poeple not adjusting the setup of their power rack, picking the right bar for them or not taking care of their setup.
 Some wear a random belt that is provided by the local gym and a different one on different days depending on availability.
 Others just leave the J cups and safety pins at the same height as the guy before them, even though they are clearly smaller / bigger than the other person.

 When the setup is done it is time to start squatting.
 For that purpose you first have to grip the bar with your hands.
 Make sure you have a tight grip on both hands.
 Also take care that both of your hands are rotated in the same way.
 Otherwise it will be hard to keep your elbows at the same angle.
 Use the white knuckling technique, which basically means squeeze the bar so hard that your knuckles turn white.